 When a learner does not act in a respectful or responsible manner, it is necessary for the school to respond to the behavior in a way that will help the learners re-establish positive behavior and to repair relationships within the community.
+All Baker Drive learners are involved in the Talking Peace Program and introduced to the acronym HI OEN, to learn, remember and work through the steps of repairing harm.
+H - hurt alert; I - invite and involve; O - own your actions; E - effects on others; N - avoiding a next time.

 The goal of any intervention is to have a learner return to the group strengthened by repairing the damage and mending/building relationships.
-Whenever possible and appropriate, the focus of the consequence(s) will be restorative in nature in an effort to create a learning opportunity for the learner.
+Whenever possible and appropriate, the focus of the consequence(s) will be restorative in nature to create a learning opportunity for the learner.

 - Responses to learner behaviour should be appropriate to the age of the learner, as well as to the nature and frequency of the misbehaviour. - Special considerations may apply to learners with special needs if the learner is unable to comply with a code of conduct due to an intellectual, physical, sensory, emotional or behavioural disability.
-Such instances will be handled on a case by case basis. - If problem behaviour is on-going and more serious, the School-Based Team (including the parents) may be consulted to create a behaviour plan that gives the child strategies to better monitor his or her own behaviour. - Reasonable steps are taken to prevent retaliation by a person against a learner who has notified the school of a breach of conduct
+Such instances will be handled on a case by case basis. - If problem behaviour is on-going and more serious, the School-Based Team (including the parents) may be consulted to create a behaviour plan that gives the child strategies to better monitor his or her own behaviour.

-- Every effort will be made to support all learners.
-However, if there are ongoing conduct issues after having implemented restorative interventions, more traditional discipline approaches may be used, separate or in conjunction with restorative interventions. - A search by school officials of a learner under their authority or a search of learner property may be undertaken if the school has reasonable grounds to believe a school rule has been or will be violated, and that the evidence of that violation will be found in the location or on the person of the learner being searched.
+- Reasonable steps are taken to prevent retaliation by a person against a learner who has notified the school of a breach of conduct - Every effort will be made to support all learners.
+However, if there are ongoing conduct issues after having implemented restorative interventions, more traditional discipline approaches may be used, separate or in conjunction with restorative interventions. - A search by school officials of an individual under their authority or a search of the learner's property may be undertaken if the school has reasonable grounds to believe a school rule has been or will be violated, and that the evidence of that violation will be found in the location or on the person of the learner being searched.
 Learners know that their teachers and other school authorities are responsible for providing a safe learning environment and maintaining order and discipline at school.
 As a result, they must know that, where reasonable grounds exist, this may require searches of learners, their lockers and their personal effects and the seizure of prohibited items. - Learners should also be aware that the schools may collect, use and disclose personal information about learners for the purposes of investigating and addressing learner misconduct, safety and maintaining order and discipline in school.
 Such collection and use of learner information may include information that is obtained from witnesses or collected from other secondary information sources (e.g. social media).
 All personal information of learners collected by the school will be collected in compliance with and under the authority of the Freedom of Information and Protection of Privacy Act (ss.
 26(a),(b), and(c)) and the School Act.
 Questions about the collection, use or disclosure of learner personal information should be directed to the Associate Director of Information and Learning Technologies Stephen Whiffin, at swhiffin@sd43.bc.ca. - All disciplinary decisions will be made with respect to the individual and context, and responses to conduct issues will take into consideration the learner's age, maturity, and past conduct.